Wanweiwei200110/fab/README.md

-This website is a school project I developed in CSC309.
+This website is a school project I developed with [Xingye Chen](https://github.com/yecyec) in CSC309.
 This repository is a copy of the original private repository.

 # team42